Bruce Bairnsfather: Early life

 Bairnsfather was born at Murree, British India (now Pakistan) to Major Thomas Henry Bairnsfather (1859–1944), of the Indian Staff Corps, and (Amelia) Jane Eliza, daughter of Edward Every-Clayton and granddaughter of Sir Henry Every, 9th Baronet.
 His parents were second cousins, both being great-grandchildren of Sir Edward Every, 8th Baronet.

 Bairnsfather spent his early life in India, but was brought to England in 1895 to be educated at the United Services College, Westward Ho!, then at Stratford-upon-Avon.
-Initially intending a military career, he failed the entrance exams to the Royal Military College, Sandhurst, and the Royal Military Academy, Woolwich, so enlisted in the Cheshire Regiment.
+Initially intending a military career, he failed the entrance exams to the Royal Military College, Sandhurst, and the Royal Military Academy, Woolwich.
+Finally, he was able to pass the much simpler exam for a part-time Militia commission.
+He was commissioned as a second lieutenant in the 5th Battalion (Warwickshire Militia), Royal Warwickshire Regiment, on 1 March 1907.

 He resigned in 1907 to become an artist, studying at the John Hassall School of Art.
 Unsuccessful at first, he worked as an electrical engineer.
 Working in this capacity for the Old Memorial Theatre, Stratford, brought him into acquaintance with Marie Corelli, who introduced him to Thomas Lipton, a connection that led to commissions to draw advertising sketches for Lipton tea, Player's cigarettes, Keen's Mustard, and Beecham's Pills.